Trust Stack for Mental Health AI: A Survey of Calibration across Human, Interaction, and AI Layers: Interaction-Oriented Trustworthiness

 \subsection{Transparency}

-\paragraph{Scope.} Transparency concerns whether users can understand what the system is doing in interaction, including its limitations, decision boundaries, and the basis of its feedback.
+\paragraph{Scope.} Transparency targets whether users can understand what the system is doing, including its limitations, decision boundaries, uncertainty, and the basis of its feedback.
 Literature highlights tasks such as clarifying system limitations, exposing decision logic at appropriate levels, and preventing misconceptions about human-like understanding or authority~\cite{song2025typing,sun2025script}.

 \paragraph{Methods and Evaluation.} Transparency is often implemented through explanations, annotations or labels that surface the rationale behind outputs \cite{sun2025script,swinger2025there}.
 User-facing artifacts such as journey maps or labeled strategies can improve interpretability in narrative-based and scripted settings \cite{sien2025gentel,sun2025script}.
 Evaluations consider whether transparency improves user comprehension, how it affects trust, and whether it introduces unintended interaction incentives (e.g., users adapting responses to satisfy the system rather than therapeutic goals) \cite{wester2024chatbot,swinger2025there}.